Watch this video version of this lesson, or see the same content presented through text and images below.

 You can adjust either of these views with the zoom sliders on the upper right hand side of each pane.

-Tip: adjust the bottom pane so that you can easily see the sound signature.
+Tip: adjust the bottom pane so that you can easily see details in the sound signature.
 You’ll use this pane to make the precise edits needed for these audio files.

 GarageBand’s default settings are for music, so you need to change the display settings so that they are right for editing a conversation.